 - The low pass filter cuts the high frequencies, as the low frequencies pass unaffected.

 - Uses for this filter can be for getting rid of a high buzzing guitar amp, getting rid of string noise on a bass guitar, and to help minimize leakage onto drum toms and cymbal tracks.

 - They also use a sweepable frequency selector to define its cuts.

-The bandpass filter lets the desired frequency range pass though unaffected.
+- The bandpass filter lets the desired frequency range pass through unaffected.
 For example, all the frequencies below and above the desired frequency range will be filtered out and everything between will pass unaffected.

-The notch filters have a narrow bandwidth and most of the times they are sweepable.
+- The notch filters have a narrow bandwidth and most of the time they are sweepable.

 Q Setting Bandwidth Octave Calculations